-With over 4,000 Android Wear apps available, there's no excuse for settling for the default functionality that comes built into your Android Wear smartwatch.
-You need to take advantage of some of the best new apps for your smartwatch and really make the most of your intelligent wearable.
+With thousands of Android Wear apps available and even more smartwatches running on Google's operating system, there's no excuse for settling for the basic features that comes built into your Android Wear smartwatch.
+Instead, take advantage of some of the best apps, whether that's for your Moto 360, Polar M600 or Nixon The Mission.

 A good Android Wear app should give some serious added value to your newest gadget, take you away from your smartphone, and generally make your life a lot easier.

 Essential reading: How to install apps on your Android Wear smartwatch